minepack/resourcepack-wiki/content/guides/custom-item.md

 ### 3D item (model)

-For this example we'll use a ready, free [model from MC Models](https://mcmodels.net/model/izzys-fruit-basket/){ext}.
-Download the zip file from there.
+For this example we'll use a ready, free [model from MC Models](https://mcmodels.net/model/izzys-fruit-basket/){ext}.\
+Download the pack from the website.

 ![Fruit basket page](/guides/custom-item/oraxen/fruit_basket.webp){style="max-width: 10dvh"}